everydaycodings/MimicMania/README.md

 # MimicMania

-MimicMania is a web application that allows you to generate speech and clone voices using text-to-speech technology.
-With MimicMania, you can create custom voices in a variety of languages and use them for a range of applications, from voiceovers to chatbots.
+MiniMania is a web application that provides text-to-speech (TTS) and voice cloning capabilities.
+The application utilizes deep learning models to generate high-quality speech output in multiple languages, with options to customize the pitch, speed, and volume of the generated audio.
+MiniMania's TTS engine is built on top of the Tacotron 2 and WaveGlow models, while its voice cloning capabilities are based on the FastSpeech and MelGAN models.
+To improve performance and reduce latency, MiniMania utilizes caching at various stages of the audio generation process.
+Specifically, MiniMania caches the spectrograms, audio files, and model outputs for previously generated text and voice combinations, allowing for faster audio generation for subsequent requests.
+The cache is implemented using the Flask-Caching library and is stored in memory, with a TTL of 24 hours to ensure freshness of the cache.
+By utilizing caching, MiniMania is able to provide fast and efficient TTS and voice cloning capabilities to its users.

 ## Features